Where Do I Find My Incorporation Number?

 A registered agent is a company or individual who lives in the state where your company was incorporated.
 The registered agent forwards and receives certain items as the official representative of your company in the state.
 These items include:

-- Any legal procedure or notice involving your company
+- Any legal proceedings or notice involving your company

 - Any notices or documents spread out from the corporate authorities (e.g. Franchise Tax Notice, Annual Report, etc.)